All Products

 lsattr /etc/passwd /etc/shadow

-The expected output should not contain any i or a flags.
+The expected command output does not contain the i or a flag.

-5. Reset the root user's password for the Linux ECS instance in the ECS console.
+5. Reset the password of the root user for the Linux ECS instance in the ECS console.
 For more information, see Reset the logon password of an instance.

 Appendix